balthier82/queryconnector/help/HowToInstall.md

  * Restart OpenOffice/LibreOffice
  * Enjoy! :D

-*Only on Ubuntu (and maybe in other Linux distro) with LibreOffice installed via apt-get:*
+*Only on Ubuntu (and maybe in other Linux distros) with LibreOffice installed via apt-get:*

 * Make sure that the package **libreoffice-java-common** is installed, otherwise the extension will not be registered properly.